BrianMorse12604/151AGroupProject/writeup.md

 ### Third Model - Dense Neural Networks (Milestone 5)

 #### Observation
+For this model, the we implemented early_stopping to avoid the issue of overfitting.
+Thus, the model stopped after only 23 epochs.
+Compared to the preliminary model before hypertuning, the validation_error was a little lower, going down to around 91.8 at its minimum before going back up and stopping.
+The testing error ended up being around 92.1, which is a little better than our model without hypertuning which had a testing error of 93.3.

 #### Fitting Graph
 Fitting graph for initial model before hypertuning: